Generalization of graph network inferences in higher-order graphical models

-For this experiment we constructed a continuous graphical model with third-order interactions and train our model to predict the first four central moments of every univariate marginal distribution (see Section \ref{dataset:3continuous}).
-Since BP or EP is not feasible for this dataset, we only compare our model with the singleton GNN as our baseline.
-A model trained on graphs with 10 variables achieves an in-sample $R^2$ score of $0.911\pm 0.005$, while the baseline model without interactions has an $R^2$ of only $0.654\pm 0.001$.
+For this experiment, we constructed a continuous graphical model with third-order interactions and train our model to predict the first four central moments of every univariate marginal distribution (see \Cref{dataset:3continuous}).
+Since BP or EP is not feasible for this dataset, we only compare the RF-GNN with the singleton RF-GNN as our baseline.
+An RF-GNN trained on graphs with 10 variables achieves an in-sample $R^2$ score of $0.816\pm 0.001$, while the baseline model without interactions has an $R^2$ of only $0.654\pm 0.001$.
 We test the generalization performance of our model with a dataset of graphs of size 20.
-For the MCMC algorithm to produce convergent chains, we shrink the interaction strengths by a factor of 2 but keep the singleton parameter distribution unchanged so that both input and output values fall in the training ranges.
-On a test set of 1000 graphs, the full model has an $R^2$ score of $0.582\pm 0.021$, while the baseline model has an $R^2$ score of $0.495\pm 0.000$.
-Qualitatively similar to the Gaussian and spin dataset, model performance drops when generalizing to larger graphs (\cref{fig:ggm-spin}(o-p)), and our model has larger error on loopy graphs (\cref{fig:ggm-spin}(q-t)) since these are hard ones.
+For the MCMC algorithm to produce convergent chains for these larger graphs, we shrink the interaction strengths by a factor of 2 while keeping the singleton parameter distribution unchanged so that both input and output values fall in the training ranges.
+On a test set of 1000 graphs, the full model has an $R^2$ score of $0.654\pm 0.000$, while the baseline model has an $R^2$ score of $0.495\pm 0.000$.
+Qualitatively similar to the Gaussian and spin datasets, model performance drops when generalizing to larger graphs (\Cref{fig:ggm-spin}\textit{c}), and our model makes larger errors on loopy graphs (\Cref{fig:ggm-spin}\textit{f}) since these are harder problems.